Fairness guarantee in multi-class classification: Conclusion

 \section{Conclusion}

-In the multi-class classification framework, we provide an optimal fair classification rule under DP constraint and derive misclassification and fairness guarantees of the associated plug-in fair classifier (see Alg. \ref{alg:optimization}).
+In the multi-class classification framework, we provide an optimal fair classification rule under DP constraint and derive misclassification and fairness guarantees of the associated plug-in fair classifier (see Algorithm~\ref{alg:optimization}).
 We handle both exact and approximate fairness settings and show that our approach achieves distribution-free fairness and can be applied on top of any probabilistic base estimator.
-We illustrate the proficiency of our procedure on various synthetic and real datasets.
-In particular, our algorithm is efficient for enforcing a pre-specified level of fairness.

-Calibrating the level of unfairness $\varepsilon\geq 0$ might be desired in some situations.
-A future direction of research is to describe a methodology that statistically justifies a data-driven calibration of this parameter in order to optimally compromise risk and unfairness.
+We also establish rates of convergence for our procedure.
+Up to our knowledge, the present contribution is the first statistical analysis in approximate fairness context.
+In particular, we consider here the multi-class setting which has rarely been studied.
+We finally illustrate the proficiency of our procedure on various synthetic and real datasets.
+Importantly, our algorithm is efficient for enforcing a pre-specified level of fairness.
+A natural way for further research is to extend our methodology to other notions of fairness such as {\it equalized odds} and also to consider settings of multi-category sensitive attributes.
+We believe that the present work is a relevant step to handle these two problems.
+On the other hand, the calibration of the level of unfairness $\varepsilon\geq 0$ is an important empirical issue.
+As mentioned in the introduction, there are some heuristics that provide guidelines for its calibration but one may ask for more advanced and robust approaches.
+In particular, a future direction of research is to describe a methodology that statistically justifies a data-driven calibration of this parameter in order to optimally compromise risk and unfairness.

-In this section, we gather the proof of our results.
+In this section, we gather the proofs of our results.
+Section~\ref{sec:techResult} is devoted to useful technical results.
+In Section~\ref{sec:proofofSec2} we give the proof of the results related to the optimal fair predictors while Section~\ref{sec:proofofSec3} is dedicated to the theoretical properties of our estimation procedure.
+Finally, we provide additional numerical results in Section~\ref{sec:add_numres}.
 In all the sequel, $C$ denotes a generic constant, whose value may vary from line to line.